top of page

 presenting the research

-the research will continue; it serves the
+research will continue; it serves the

 the unique role of documenting the project, both past and present.